(Frequently Asked Questions)

 Three disinterested residents of Sandusky County are taken to the property to determine a fair market value of the home.
 Often a walk through of the home is not possible.
 The Ohio Revised Code requires only that three free holders of the County impartially appraise the property at its true value in money.
 Bids start at two-thirds of the appraised value and it cannot be sold for less than that, unless mandated by court order.

-Sales are always held on Fridays at 10:00 a.m. on the front steps in the lobby of the Sandusky County Courthouse.
+Sales are always held on Fridays at 10:00 a.m. in the lobby at the Sandusky County Jail at 2323 Countryside Drive.
 No pre-registration is necessary, just show up at a 10:00 a.m. and bid.
 Have your financing in order before you buy!!
 All successful bids are legally binding offers to purchase that property.

 At 10:00 a.m. a list of property to be sold and notification of any properties withdrawn from sale is read.
 Then the Deputy will read the legal description of the property and open bidding at two-thirds of the appraised value.
 If you wish to place a bid, simply verbally voice your bid out loud.
 The Deputy will acknowledge the bid.
 If no further higher bids are received after acknowledging the bid three times, the property is declared sold to that highest bidder.
 The bank normally has a representative at the sale bidding to protect the bank’s interests (they usually have a set amount they will bid to, usually reflective of the amount owed to them by the defendant.)
 The Sheriff’s office does not know how much this is or who is bidding for the bank, nor can the Sheriff’s Office help arrange a deal between the bank and another party.